-Barbados as a low tax jurisdiction has traditionally never acknowledged itself to be part of the uncooperative tax havens as listed by the OECD over the past ten years in its primary and revised lists.
+As a a low tax jurisdiction, Barbados has traditionally never considered itself to be part of the uncooperative tax havens as listed by the OECD over the past ten years in its primary and revised lists.
 For despite random listing and delisting, the jurisdiction has always been one of transparency and low taxation in much of its international business sector.
 It has relied on a policy of propelling growth through the rapid extension of its double tax treaty network.
-Indeed, the presence of such a network allows for international tax structuring which results in some cases of tax deferral and low tax payments but which clearly discourages tax evasion.
+Indeed, the presence of such a network allows for international tax structuring that, while resulting in some cases of tax deferral and low tax payments,clearly discourages tax evasion.

 Furthermore, its treaties contain the standard exchange of information provisions; and while such exchanges may never be fishing expeditions as long established in law, they do provide for the routine exchanges.
 Moreover, from as early as 1986, the jurisdiction had additionally signed a Tax Information Exchange Agreement with the United States of America as part of the Caribbean Basin Initiative.